-Hospice House at Partners In Care is unique.
-It is the only hospice in-patient facility in Central Oregon—and one of only three in the state of Oregon.
+Hospice House at Partners In Care is the only in-patient hospice facility in Central Oregon—and one of only very few in the state of Oregon.

 We know that patients often prefer to spend their final days in their home, but we also recognize that sometimes loved ones and their families might need the support of an environment where symptoms could be better managed.
 For these times, Hospice House at Partners In Care becomes a place to call home.
 We offer a warm, welcoming facility where end-of-life medical symptoms can be managed without a hospital-like environment.
-This service is especially useful for families who need to be relieved of caregiving duties so they can make the most of their time together.
+This service helps families who need relief from caregiving duties so they can make the most of their time together.

-Every detail is attended to by a staff of physicians and registered nurses many who are certified in palliative and hospice care.
-They are joined by certified nursing assistants, social workers, counselors, chaplains, dieticians, volunteers, massage therapists, musicians and others to embrace the patient and their family members with compassionate care and comfort.
+Every detail is attended to by a staff of physicians and registered nurses, many of whom are certified in palliative and hospice care.
+They are joined by certified nursing assistants, social workers, counselors, chaplains, dieticians, volunteers, massage therapists, musicians, and others to embrace the patient and their family members with compassionate care and comfort.
 Our goal?
-To make the final period of life comfortable, dignified and peaceful.
+To make the final period of life comfortable, dignified, and peaceful.